-Summary: This project will include a 611-space, 5-level, shared use parking structure that will be located on Lemon Street between Chapman Avenue and Maple Street in Orange.
-Per a cooperative agreement between OCTA and the City of Orange, the City of Orange is the lead on the design phase, and OCTA is the lead on the construction phase of the project.
-Construction began on July 17, 2017.
-All surface decks on the parking structure are completed as well as the structural elevator towers and stairs.
-Installation of precast brick panels has been completed.
-Grading, utility connections and landscape work has begun.
-The project is expected to be completed in February 2019.
+Summary: This project includes a 608-space, 5-level, shared use parking structure that is located on Lemon Street between Chapman Avenue and Maple Street in Orange.
+Per a cooperative agreement between OCTA and the City of Orange, the City of Orange led the design phase, and OCTA led the construction phase of the project.
+Construction began on July 17, 2017 and was completed on February 15, 2019.
+A dedication ceremony was held on February 19, 2019.
+Close-out activities and final costs are underway.

-Segment: Placentia Metrolink Station Improvements and Parking Structure
+Segment: Placentia Metrolink Station Improvements and Parking Structure agreement

-Status: Design Complete - Ready for Advertisement subject to BNSF construction and maintenance agreement
+Status: Design Complete - Ready for Advertisement subject to BNSF construction and maintenance

 Summary: Plans for the proposed Placentia Metrolink Station Project were near completion when the City of Placentia requested to modify them to include a parking structure to be built where surface parking had been designed.
 On June 27, 2016, the Board approved a new Cooperative Agreement with the City of Placentia that revised the project's scope and budget, and with the changes the City of Placentia will contribute towards the cost.
 The station will include platforms, parking, a new bus stop, and passenger amenities.
-OCTA is the lead for design and construction of the project.
+OCTA is the lead agency for design and construction of the project.
 The project will also include a third track which should assist with the on-time performance of train operations and provide operational flexibility for both freight and passenger trains.
 BNSF will be the lead on the rail construction.
 Design plans for the station are complete and will be ready to advertise for bidding once a Construction and Maintenance (C&M) agreement with BNSF is in place.
-It is not known at this time when this agreement will be in place, as negotiations on a Shared Use Agreement between
+It is anticipated that this agreement will be in place by January 2020.
+Due to the dependency on the C&M agreement, this project is marked as a cost/schedule risk in the CAP.